tobyscales/openmetadataio-apidef/README.md

 ## Introducing OpenMetadataIO
 Standardized data access throughout the media workflow
-* A REST-based API for performing CRUDL (create, read, update, delete and list) operations against metadata
+* A REST-based API specification for performing CRUDL (create, read, update, delete and list) operations against metadata
 * OpenAPI-backed API spec allows for rapid mocking and automatic generation of client code
-* Metadata stored in Google Cloud Spanner, which offers external consistency, role-based access control and massive scale
 * Builds on MovieLabs’s Ontology for Media Creation (OMC) to deliver a standardized data model throughout the supply chain